fedoranimus/todoist-api/source/includes/v7/_urlschemes.md

 Value | Description
 ----  | -----------
-query | The query to search in the Todoist application, which should be a string that is in `Percent-encoding` (also known as URL encoding).
+query *URL encoding*| The query to search in the Todoist application, which should be a string that is in `Percent-encoding` (also known as URL encoding).